LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

 It just
 skips the rest of the *body* of the innermost current loop, *this time* through the loop.
 In the simplest situations a ``continue`` statement just avoids an extra ``else`` clause.
-It can considerable shorten code if the test is inside complicated, deeply nested ``if`` statements.
+It can considerable shorten code if the test is inside of complicated, deeply nested ``if`` statements.